tosca-wilson/learning-journal/learnings.md

 8 Jan 2020

 Continued JS course.
 Completed S1 CC4 & 5.
-Time logged =
+Time logged = 2hr

 Covered objects, properties and methods.
 The refresher on methods being an object property containing a function definition was useful.
+Also covered loops and iteration.